 The inland ice is actually the reason why I have sand between my toes.
-Walking along kilometre-long sandy beaches in the Bothnian Bay archipelago or hiking in the mountains it’s hard to imagine that once upon a time there was a two-kilometre thick layer of ice covering everything.
+Walking along kilometre-long sandy beaches in the Bothnian Bay archipelago or hiking in the mountains, it’s hard to imagine that once upon a time there was a two-kilometre thick layer of ice covering everything.
 But it’s true.

-As recently as ten thousand years ago the inland ice began to retreat, and since the massive weight of the ice basically turned it into a giant planer, or everlasting sandpaper, the landscape was shaped into what we see today.
-The crust was pressed down by what is now the coastline, and when the ice melted a lot of it lay hidden under the sea.
-Where the ice once stood still a lot of rocks and gravel were left behind to be shaped and redistributed by the ravages of time and the whispers of waves.
+As recently as ten thousand years ago, the inland ice began to retreat.
+And since the massive weight of the ice basically turned it into a giant planer or everlasting sandpaper, the landscape was shaped into what we see today.
+The crust was pressed down by what is now the coastline, and when the ice melted, a lot of it lay hidden under the sea.
+Where the ice once stood still, a lot of rocks and gravel were left behind to be shaped and redistributed by the ravages of time and the whispers of waves.

 Hiking in the mountains, there aren’t many things nicer than taking your boots off as you’ve finished walking for the day and then stepping out into the cold water on a soft sandy beach.
 If you’re hiking into Kärkevagge at Björkliden, for example, or to the end of the Kårsavagge valley from Abisko, there’s wonderful sand to rest your feet on.
 The feeling of sand and cold water is just the best cure against tired feet and legs.
 If it’s a warm day and you’ve walked far, all you want to do is throw yourself into the water.
 That’s how it is.